 Since then, I've had many would be buyers of my items claim to have interest and saying they'd come back.
 Only one did!
 It's my belief that, within 10 seconds of saying they'll come back, a "looker" will completely forget all about the item!
 So, I never hold items and I even let people know if they say they'll come back, that I cannot hold an item.
 Also, even if they do pay you and say they'll pick up the item later, tell them they have to take it now.
 This way, if they don't show up, you won't feel like you have to find them to give them their item.
 They bought it, it's now their responsibility, so don't hold it for them, because then you'll feel responsible.

-3. Accept the fact that you will have to sell your items at much less than what you paid for them.
+Know that you will have to sell your items for much less than what you paid for them.

 You may feel that the small wooden chest or great radio that you're selling is like new and worth the money you paid for them.
 But to a shopper, these are still used items!
 After all, if you are buying a used car, that was even just two years old, to save money, no matter how good that car looked, you would probably still not be willing to pay what you would if the car were brand new!
 You shouldn't expect other shoppers to think differently, nor to have or understand the sentiment that you may have regarding your items.

 Before you assign a price, carefully note the item's condition and compare prices.